Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 21 Aloomba Lavender Farm

-At the farm, you can enjoy the views and peruse the gift shop stocked full of all kinds of lavender products from dried bunches to skincare.
-They also have a very cute bed and breakfast onsite as well as camping facilities.
+At the farm, you can enjoy the views and peruse the gift shop, which is stocked full of lavender products, from dried bunches to skincare.
+They also have a very cute bed and breakfast onsite and camping facilities.

 Location: 5425 Mt Lindesay Road, Liston via Stanthorpe